 Cynthia’s therapeutic approach includes Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, and Mindfulness strategies.
 She is passionate about psycho-education and utilizes a strength-based, solution-focused approach to help clients to recognize their goals and work towards them in an effective way.

 Christina is a Supervisory Licensed Professional Clinical Counselor with a Bachelor’s degree in Psychology and Sexuality Studies from The Ohio State University and a Master’s Degree in Mental Health Counseling from the University of Cincinnati.
 Christina has completed additional certification in Chemical Dependency Counseling and advanced training in Trauma Informed Care.

 Christina previously worked at The Buckeye Ranch and spent over eight years serving families.
 She enjoys helping parents and families set clear, meaningful goals that reduce conflict in their homes and stress in their lives.
 In addition to family therapy, Christina specializes in school issues, teen pregnancy, divorce and co-parenting strategies, LGBTQ+, and substance abuse concerns (both child and parent).

 She uses a strengths-based approach and a variety of treatment models and tools, including CBT, Motivational Interviewing, skill-building, and psycho-education.

-LPCC, LCDC IIISara Davis is an Independently Licensed Professional Clinical Counselor with a Bachelor’s Degree from Bluffton University and a Master’s Degree in Mental Health Counseling from Walden University.
-She also holds a license in Chemical Dependency Counseling.
+Rhena is an Independently Licensed Professional Clinical Counselor with a Bachelor’s degree from Eastern University and a Master of Arts degree in Clinical Mental Health Counseling from Ashland University.

 All rights reserved.